dustinpfister/blog_posts/_posts/electronjs-webcontents-send.md

 ## The send method of the webContents object and what to know first

 In this post I am going over the source code of a simple electronjs application in which I am using the send method of a webContents object to emit and event that is fired when a custom option is selected in a custom menu.
 I intend to keep the example in this post fairly simple, but I am still operating under the assumption that you have at least some basic working knowledge of javaScript, both client side and ever side along with various other skills that are required before hand.

+If you are still fairly new to javaScript you might want to take a step back and read a [getting started with javaScript in general](/2018/11/27/js-getting-started/) post.
+There is also learning how to work with [nodejs by itself](/2017/04/05/nodejs-helloworld/) also outside of electronjs which is also something that should be done at least a little to gain a better understand of what there is to work with in nodejs alone.

 ### The source code example here is on Github